What you'll learn:

 You will need one very special item for this project - dry ice.
 I found our dry ice at a local grocery store, but I have seen it sold at Walmart and Cash n Carry.
 Ask the butcher if your store has any, or if they know where you can get some.
 Typically it costs about $1 a pound.
 This project uses 5-10 pounds, but you can make dry ice-ice cream with leftovers!

-(Aka cool facts about comets to talk about while you are engaged in the project)
+(Aka cool facts about comets to look at while you are engaged in the STEM activity)

 What makes meteor showers?
 Outgassing from comets leaves a trail of debris in its wake.
 As Earth orbits through that debris field we get meteor showers.
 This is why meteor showers are annual occurrences always originating from the same spot in space, well-known meteor showers or the Orionids and the Perseids that happen in October.